Hussain-Mehboob/HussainTakeHomeCreateFuture/README.md

 ![img_design_1.png](app%2Fsrc%2Fmain%2Fres%2Fdrawable%2Fimg_design_1.png) ![img_design_2.png](app%2Fsrc%2Fmain%2Fres%2Fdrawable%2Fimg_design_2.png)

-## Criteria on which we will assess your submission
+## Criteria on which we will assess your submission --> Done

 - Closeness to designs (pragmatism is encouraged and pixel perfection is NOT required)
 - Code quality, included but not limited to, design patterns and organisation of the application code